jimhigson/oboe.js-dissertation/main/main.md

 target domain are much more I/O-bound than CPU-bound, optimisation in terms of the execution time of algorithms will be de-emphasised unless especially egregious.
-The delivered library should allow looser coupling to consumed resources
+The delivered library should allow looser coupling to the format of consumed resources
-than is possible with the current best tools so that the service provider can be upgraded without disruption.
+than is possible with the current best tools so that it is less disruptive when services are upgraded.

 [^2_Introduction1]: for quite an obviously visible example of progressive SVG loading,
     try loading this SVG using a recent version of Google Chrome: